ibm-cloud-docs/cephaas/view-clusters.md

 # Viewing clusters
 {: #view-cluster-list}

-Open the **Clusters** page in your Fusion as a Service deployment to view resource summaries and a detailed list of all associated clusters.
+Open the **Clusters** page in your IBM Fusion as a service deployment to view resource summaries and a detailed list of all associated clusters.
 {: shortdesc}

 Before you view the cluster list, make sure that you can open the deployment in the {{site.data.keyword.cloud_notm}} console.